NirmalMadhusoodanan/SampleTemplate-AMlab/slmtensileexperiment/theory.md

 Part Geometry <br>
 </p>

-#### 3) Hatch spacing
+#### 3) Hatch spacing and hatch angle
-<p style="text-indent:50px; text-align: justify">It is the distance between two parallel adjacent laser passes.
-Here, it is fixed as slightly greater than laser spot diameter.</p>
+<p style="text-indent:50px; text-align: justify">hatch spacing is the distance between two parallel adjacent laser passes.
+Here, it is fixed as slightly greater than laser spot diameter.
+Hatch angle is the angle between hatch lines in adjacent layers.
+Hereit is fixed as 45°</p>

 #### 4) Scanning strategy
 <p style="text-indent:50px; text-align: justify">It denotes the angle at which adjacent layers are printed.
 It is the orientation of each layer with respect to previous layer.
 Here, this angle is fixed at 0°/90°.</p>